-Breakdown in crew communication and alignment - Loss of effective crew resource management due to misalignment in constant procedural changes related to health and operational documentation or procedures that may be country- or airport-specific.

-Some 32 percent of respondents reflected this concern.
+Breakdown in crew communication and alignment - A loss of effective CRM may occur due to misalignment in constant procedural changes related to health and operational documentation or procedures that may be country- or airport-specific.
+Fifty-five percent of respondents reflected this concern.
 Some survey respondents indicated that various new SOPs were added to mitigate some of these concerns dealing with crew scheduling and pairing processes to better manage the influx of new workforce members.